Invoking an API endpoint flow

 - Exposed as a Webhook: A flow exposed at this security level will only be able to be accessed if the client making an

 retryrequest is passing along the proper client token along with the proper invoke URL (which includes a flow alias).
-For more information about client tokens and flow aliases, see About a flow client token and About flow aliases.
+For more information about client tokens and flow aliases, see Flow client token and Flow aliases.

 - Exposed as a Public Service: A flow exposed at this security level will be available to anyone with the invoke URL.
 This invoke URL is built off of the flow alias.